kbr/autocron/docs/source/integration.rst

 async frameworks
 ................

     First there may be the question whether an asynchronous background task-handler like **autocron** makes sense in combination with async frameworks.
 It is the nature of these frameworks to do asynchronous tasks out of the box.
 However the way they do this may fit or not fit your needs or the way you like to handle it.
-Registering tasks in autocron is **non-blocking** and so suitable for async frameworks.
+Registering tasks in autocron is **non-blocking** and therefore also suitable for async frameworks.

 tornado